galacticcouncil/hydration-docs/docs/tip_request.md

 Community members can request HDX tips from the HydraDX Treasury as a reward for their contributions to the Protocol.
 This guide walks you through the process of tip requests.
 You can find more information about the different types of activities that get rewarded in [this post](/new_deal).

 The process of requesting a Treasury tip consists of two steps.
-In the first place, contributors need to [publish their tip request](#01-publish-tip-request) in Polkassembly with a description of the contribution.
-In the second place, the Treasury tip request must be [submitted on-chain](#02-submit-on-chain) using Polkadot/apps.
+As a first step, contributors need to [publish their tip request](#01-publish-tip-request) in Polkassembly with a description of the contribution.
+As a second step, the Treasury tip request must be [submitted on-chain](#02-submit-on-chain) using Polkadot/apps.

 ## 01 Publish in Polkassembly {#01-publish-tip-request}